Death Cab for Cutie: Thank You for Today and The Blue EP (2017–2020)

-Asphalt Meadows (2021–present)
+Asphalt Meadows and touring with The Postal Service (2021–2024)

 The band returned to in-person live performances after 18 months in September 2021, playing shows with Perfume Genius and Deep Sea Diver.
 On October 29, 2021, the band shared a commemorative 20-year anniversary reissue of The Photo Album which featured studio outtakes, demos and rare recordings.

 In February 2022, the band shared their first new music since the release of The Georgia E.P.: A cover of Yoko Ono's "Waiting for the Sunrise", which was recorded as part of Gibbard's curated tribute album to Ono entitled Ocean Child: Songs of Yoko Ono.

 On May 5, 2022, the band confirmed that they had finished work on their tenth studio album, which was announced the following week on May 11 as being titled Asphalt Meadows, which was released on September 16.
 The album's lead single, "Roman Candles", was released on the same day, alongside the announcement of a North American tour with Low and Yo La Tengo.

+Between 2023 and 2024, the band embarked on an extensive arena tour with Gibbard's other project, The Postal Service, performing both Transatlanticism and Give Up in full to celebrate the albums' 20th anniversaries.

+At the tour's close in August 2024, Gibbard noted that the band would take their time in writing and recording an eleventh studio album.
+Speaking to NME, Gibbard noted: "The band has been writing intermittently, over the last couple of years.
+I can’t give you a release date for a new record, but I think we’re going to take time off from touring and being in the limelight.
+We have asked our fans for a lot over the last two years.
+Speaking merely strategically, it is very much in our best interest to get the fuck out of people’s faces!
+We’re from an era where artists went away for a while, into the woodshed."